MiguelIlekSantos/MineSweeper/README.md

 This game is completed, but I am planning to make upgrades in future.
 This upgrades includes :

-1. Make it responsive for mobile phones :iphone:
-2. Add explosion effects :fire:
-3. Create a second version of this game, where instead of phonemes we need write words
+1. Fix the problem of possibly losing on the first click :bomb:

 <br>

 ## Why ? :bulb:

-The main inspiration for this game was the game _Flippy Bit And The Attack Of The Hexadecimals From Base 16_.
+The main inspiration for this was the game _MineSweeper_.
 <br>
-Which you can find by this link : [Click here !](https://flippybitandtheattackofthehexadecimalsfrombase16.com)
+Which you can find by this link : [Click here !](https://www.google.com/search?client=opera-gx&q=campo+minado&sourceid=opera&ie=UTF-8&oe=UTF-8)